AdobeDocs/target.es-ES/help/c-integrating-target-with-mac/a4t/a4timplementation.md

 La configuración predeterminada que se configura para la integración de Target y Analytics desde una perspectiva de implementación es utilizar el SDID que se pasa desde la página para unir la solicitud de Target y Analytics en forma conjunta en el back-backend automáticamente.

-Sin embargo, si desea tener más control sobre cómo y cuándo enviar datos de análisis relacionados con Target a Analytics con fines de creación de informes, y no desea optar por la configuración predeterminada de que Target y Analytics incluyan automáticamente los datos de análisis a través del SDID, puede establecer **analyticslogging = client_ side** mediante **window. targetglobalsettings**.
+However, if you want more control on how and when to send analytics data related to Target to Analytics for reporting purposes, and you do not want to opt-in to the default settings of having Target and Analytics automatically stitch the analytics data via the SDID, then you can set **analyticsLogging = client_side** via **window.targetGlobalSettings**.
 Nota: las versiones anteriores a 2.1 no admiten este método.

 Por ejemplo: